Belarus opposition leader criticizes Merkel's 'strange' calls with Lukashenko | DW | 22.11.2021

 There were mass protests last year in the wake of the presidential election.
 Protesters vented their frustration over the result, which the Belarusian electoral commission declared was won by Lukashenko with 80% of the vote.

-But protesters were met with a violent response from authorities.
-Thousands were beaten by police, and more than 35,000 people were arrested.
+But protesters were met with a violent response from authorities that saw thousands beaten by police and over 35,000 people arrested.

-The EU also blames Lukashenko for the massing of Middle Eastern refugees on the European Union's external border as retaliation for sanctions on Minsk and for refusing to recognize the strongman as the legitimate leader of Belarus.
+The EU also blames Lukashenko for the massing of Middle Eastern refugees on the EU's external border as retaliation for its sanctions on Minsk and for refusing to recognize the strongman as the Belarus' legitimate leader.

-On Sunday, Polish Prime Minister Mateusz Morawiecki accused Lukashenko of launching "a hybrid war against the EU" that amounted to the "greatest attempt to destabilize Europe in 30 years."
+On Sunday, Polish Prime Minister Mateusz Morawiecki accused Lukashenko of launching "a hybrid war against the EU" which amounted to the "greatest attempt to destabilize Europe in 30 years."

 The West accuses Minsk of engineering the crisis as revenge for sanctions slapped on Lukashenko's regime after its brutal suppression of protests against his rule.